ObsidianBlaze/SchoolManagementSystem/README.md

 #The teacher has the course_id foreign key in order to select the course the teacher is taking.

 #The teacher can also change the status of the course due to the foreign key.
+#The student_course table links a student to a course.
+Meaning, a student can do multiple courses.